smallcloudai/web_docs_refact_ai/src/content/docs/getting-started/enterprise.md

 With this integration you will send your data to 3rd party providers (OpenAI).
 To enable OpenAI integration, you should go to settings (top right) and set and save your API key for the server usage.
 :::

+## Setting up the plugins
+For VS Code: go to “Settings” and specify the server address and Refact API key provided by your admin.

+For JetBrains: go to “Settings” and specify the server address and the Refact API key provided by your admin.

+Once you connect the API key, start writing code, and code suggestions from a selected model will appear automatically.

 ## Fine-tune a model on your codebase
 ![Finetune](../../../assets/enterprise-finetune.png)